wxcuop/algorithmic-trading/README.md

 ## Step 0: Set up environment

-1. Create a new unique S3 bucket that starts with "**algotrading-**" (e.g. "**algotrading-YYYY-MM-DD-XYZ**") that we use for storing external price data.
+#.
+Create a new unique S3 bucket that starts with "**algotrading-**" (e.g. "**algotrading-YYYY-MM-DD-XYZ**") that we use for storing external price data.
-1. For the base infrastructure components (SageMaker Notebook, Athena, Glue Tables), deploy the following [CloudFormation template](https://github.com/aws-samples/algorithmic-trading/raw/master/0_Setup/algo-reference.yaml).
+#.
+For the base infrastructure components (SageMaker Notebook, Athena, Glue Tables), deploy the following [CloudFormation template](https://github.com/aws-samples/algorithmic-trading/raw/master/0_Setup/algo-reference.yaml).
 Go to [CloudFormation](https://console.aws.amazon.com/cloudformation/home?#/stacks/new?stackName=algotrading) and upload the downloaded CF template.
 For the S3 bucket specify the previously created bucket name.
 Verify that stackName is **algotrading** before creating the stack and acknowledge that IAM changes will be made.

 ## Step 1: Load Historical Price Data

-Here are a few data source options for this workshop.
-The daily datasets can be downloaded and generated in a few minutes, for the intraday dataset, please plan for at least 15 mins.
-1. Sample Daily EOD Stock Price Data (from public data source or AWS Data Exchange)

-### Option 1a: Sample Daily EOD Stock Price Data (from public data source)

-If you are not able to use AWS Data Exchange in your account, you can run instead the following Jupyter notebook that generates some sample EOD price data from a public data souce.
+Generate some sample EOD price data from a public data souce.
 Run all the cells in **1_Data/Load_Hist_Data_Daily_Public.ipynb**.

-### Option 1b: Sample Daily EOD Stock Price Data (via AWS Data Exchange)

-If you want to use AWS Data Exchange, you can download the following [dataset](https://aws.amazon.com/marketplace/pp/prodview-e2aizdzkos266#overview) for example.
-There are multiple options available, and we picked this for demonstration purposes.

-To download this dataset, complete a subscription request first where you provide the required information for Company Name, Name, Email Address, and Intended Use Case.
-Once the provider confirms the subscription, you can navigate to [AWS Data Exchange/My subscriptions/Entitled data](https://console.aws.amazon.com/dataexchange/home?#/entitled-data).
-Then choose the latest revision for this subscription, select all assets, and click on **Export to Amazon S3**.
-In the new window select the root folder of the S3 bucket that starts with "*algotrading-data-*".
-Then click on **Export** and wait until your export job is completed.

-In order to use this dataset for algorithmic trading, we want to standardize it to a CSV file with the following columns: **dt, sym, open, high, low, close, vol**.
-Once you have successfully exported the dataset, please run the the following Jupyter notebook to format the dataset and store it in the ***hist_data_daily*** folder of your S3 bucket.
-Go to [Amazon SageMaker/Notebook/Notebook instances](https://console.aws.amazon.com/sagemaker/home?#/notebook-instances), then click on **Open Jupyter** for the provisioned notebook instance.
-Run all the cells in **1_Data/Load_Hist_Data_Daily.ipynb**.

 ## Step 2: Backtest a trend following strategy (or move directly to Step 3)